IHE/ITI.MHD/input/pagecontent/ITI-67.md

 Delayed Document Assembly are indicated in the DocumentReference by the DocumentReference.content.attachment with an .size element of `0` (zero), and a .hash element with the fixed value `da39a3ee5e6b4b0d3255bfef95601890afd80709` (SHA1 hash of a zero length file).
 For more background on the [Delayed Document Assembly](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.10).
 There is no need to declare a Delayed Document Assembly in MHD.

 Informative note: When the Document Consumer retrieves the document using the Document location, then the retrieved document actual size and hash is updated in the DocumentReference.
-In this way the Document Consumer may retrieve the updated DocumentReference after successful retrival of the document to find the size and hash for content integrity validation.
+In this way the Document Consumer may retrieve the updated DocumentReference after successful retrieval of the document to find the size and hash for content integrity validation.

 ###### 2:3.67.4.2.2.1.4 XDS Associations